jenkins-x/jx-docs/content/en/docs/v3/getting-started/on-premise.md

 ## On Premise Kubernetes

-If you are using kubernetes we highly recommend you use one of the managed cloud providers like [Amazon](/docs/v3/getting-started/eks/) or [Google](/docs/v3/getting-started/gke/) as this comes with lots of additional features like:
+If you are using kubernetes we highly recommend you use one of the [managed cloud providers](/docs/v3/#administration) as this comes with lots of additional features like:

 * container registries and bucket storage
 * IAM and workload identity (e.g. so kubernetes Service Accounts can be assigned roles to be able to read/write to certain buckets or container registries)